 The earliest appendicular skeletal elements appear at approximately 28 days, which coincides with the appearance of limb buds.
 Condensation of mesenchymal tissue in the fifth week form in the limb buds to form bone models.
 These models undergo chondrification to form hyaline cartilage bone models beginning in the sixth week.
 At this point, radiologic studies can discern a basic skeletal system.
 By the time the fetus reaches the gestational age of 9 weeks (7 weeks after fertilization), chondrification centers in the ilium, ischium, and pubis first appear and grow rapidly.
 The following week the first ossification center is present in the iliac crest.
 At the same time, fusion if the sacrum and ilium occur.
 After the tenth week of gestation, the fusion of all the bones of the girdle and pelvis has occurred.
 Primary ossification centers are present.
 Secondary ossification continues post-birth.
 Complete ossification is not effected until adulthood.

 The aorta bifurcates into the common iliac arteries at the level of the umbilicus.
 At the pelvic brim, the iliac arteries bifurcate into the internal and external iliac arteries.
 The external iliac exits the pelvis through the inguinal ligament and supplies the ipsilateral lower extremity with blood.
 The internal iliac artery supplies the pelvic organs, perineal floor, and gluteal muscles with blood.
 It has 2 major divisions, known as the anterior and posterior.
 The anterior division supplies the upper part of the bladder via the umbilical and superior vesicular arteries.
 The pelvic floor, head of the femur, and ilium are supplied via the obturator artery.
 The trigone of the bladder, prostate, and seminal glands are supplied by the inferior vesical artery.
 The middle rectal artery supplied the rectum with blood.
-The internal pudendal artery supplies the perineal muscles and skin, as well as the as the penis and clitoris.
-In women, the uterine artery supplies blood the uterus, fallopian tube, ovary, cervix, and vagina.
+The internal pudendal artery supplies the perineal muscles and skin as well as the as the penis and clitoris.
+In women, the uterine artery supplies blood to the uterus, fallopian tube, ovary, cervix, and vagina.
 The posterior division includes several branches.
 The iliolumbar artery supplies blood to the psoas major, iliacus, and quadratus lumborum muscles.
 It also supplies the cauda equina.
 The lateral sacral arteries supply blood to the sacral plexus and vertebral canal.
 Other minor arteries supply blood to the pelvis and do not originate from the iliac.
 The superior rectal artery supplies blood to the rectum and anus.
 The median sacral artery anastomoses with the with the lateral sacral arteries.
 It is a vestigial, direct continuation of the aorta.
 Finally, the ovarian artery supplies blood to the ovaries and anastomoses with the uterine artery.

 There are several groups of lymph nodes in the pelvis.
 They include the external, internal, and common iliac nodes.
 They also include the sacral, pararectal, lumber, and inguinal nodes.
 There is extensive communication for these node groups, and it facilitates spreading of cancer to other pelvic or abdominal organs.